 I have always wanted to make chicken cordon bleu myself and finally did it, this time in the slow cooker!
 It is definitely not healthy for you, but I figured I’d make it about 1-2x a year and if I made it, I will have known the exact ingredients in it (no preservatives and fake chemicals) versus buying it frozen or in most restaurants.
 This came out of my Crock Pot Favorite Slow Cooker Recipes Book (c) 2010.
 It is really tasty.
-Once I seasoned it in the bag, I added additional pepper to them.
 It IS on the heavy side so just eat less of it!
 Makes 4 servings.
 ENJOY!

 - 1/4 cup all-purpose flour

 - 4 slices ham (We used deli ham)

 - 4 slices Swiss cheese

 - Combine flour and salt in a resealable plastic bag and shake well, set aside.

 - Place flattened chicken on cutting board, skin side down.
 Please 1 slice ham and 1 slice cheese on each piece.
 Fold chicken up to enclose filling and secure with toothpick.
 Place in bag with seasoned flour and shake gently to coat.

 - Heat oil in large skillet over medium-high heat until hot.
 Add chicken, skin side down.
 Brown on all sides.
 Transfer to slow cooker.

 - Remove skillet from heat and add chicken stock.
 Cook and stir to loosen browned bits (A.K.A.
 Deglazing).
 Pour into slow cooker.
 Cover and cook on LOW 2 hours.